michalkwojtas/nt2017/wp-content/themes/nt-2017-theme-blank/readme.txt

 = Does this theme support any plugins? =

-Niecelnetrafienie 2017 includes support for Jetpack's Infinite Scroll as well as other features.
+Niecelnetrafienie 2017 Blank includes support for Jetpack's Infinite Scroll as well as other features.

 == Changelog ==